timpaul/form-extractor-prototype/README.md

 Additional CSS styles are in `public/assets/style.css`

-The form in `index.html` is intercepted by the script in `public/assets/scripts.js`.
+The script in `public/assets/scripts.js` handles the image preview and loading spinner.

-It sends the image at the URL provided by the user to the Claude API.
+The form in `index.html` sends the image at the URL provided by the user to the Claude API.

 It does this via the 'SendToClaude' function in `server.js`.